InnuendoPi/Brautomat32/docs/en/Maischeplan/funktionen.md

 In this image, the active idle state is ‘Boiling’, the current power of the GGM IDS is displayed as 0% and the play button is red.
 This state is reached exactly when the rest _boiling 78°C_ is finished and the Brautomat is waiting for a user action to continue.

 While in the first example of _autonext_ the play button is usually clicked directly in the mash-in step to continue, in the second example of mash-out a longer time can pass for lautering and the lautering rest.
 The Brauomat is left in the ‘Click play button’ state.
-All actuators can be used in this state.
+All actors can be used in this state.

 _Difference between Autonext and Pause: If Autonext is deactivated at the end of the rest, the RCD IDS is switched off.
-The pause button stops the latching timer, but the GGM IDS remains switched on and the automatic brewer regulates the required power of the GGM IDS._
+The pause button stops the latching timer, but the GGM IDS remains switched on and the Brautomat regulates the required power of the GGM IDS._

 The optional special functions are described in the following sections.
 Brautomat beginners can skip the description of the special functions.